HelloWorld-1017/HelloWorld-1017.github.io/_posts/English/2024-07-10-Some-English-Prefixes-Root-Words-and-Suffixes.md

 <br>

-### sur-/super-
+## sur-/super-

 sur-/super- (over, above)

 > [Word Root: sur- (Prefix) \| Membean](https://membean.com/roots/sur-over); [Word Root: super- (Prefix) \| Membean](https://membean.com/roots/super-over): Prefixes are key morphemes in English vocabulary that begin words.
 The prefix **super-** and its variant **sur-** mean “over.”
 Examples using this prefix include **super**ior, **super**vise, **sur**name, and **sur**face.
 An easy way to remember that the prefix **super-** means “over” is through the comic book hero **Super**man, who is the man “over” all other men in terms of physical power.

 - <span class="prefix">sur</span>face
-- <span class="prefix">sur</span>feit: If you have a surfeit of something, you have much more than what you need.
-  - a surfeit of food and drink
+- <span class="prefix">sur</span>feit: If you have a surfeit of something, you have much more than what you need. e.g. a surfeit of food and drink.
 - <span class="prefix">sur</span>mount: If you surmount a problem or difficulty, you get the better of it by conquering or overcoming it.
   - surmount difficulties
   - insurmountable: insurmountable problem